trustworthyml-workshop/trustworthyml-workshop.github.io/README.md

 <table>
   <tr>
    <td width="30%"><img align="left" width="320px" src="assets/img/David-Bau-2.jpg" style="border-radius: 50%" /></td>
-    <td>David Bau is currently a postdoctoral fellow at Harvard University, and he will assume duty as an Assistant Professor at Northeastern University, the USA starting in fall 2022.
-David is a leading researcher in interpretable DNN methods whose Ph.D. dissertation is titled dissection of Deep Networks.
-His work attempts to understand the rich internal structure of DNNs.
-He has contributed to pioneer research in the interpretability community and published in many premier peer-reviewed conferences.
-Before starting his Ph.D., he worked for tech giants like Google and Microsoft.</td>
+    <td>David Bau is Assistant Professor at the Northeastern University Khoury College of Computer Science.
+He received his PhD from MIT and AB from Harvard, and he has previously worked at Google and Microsoft.
+He is known for his network dissection studies of individual neurons in deep networks and has published research on the interpretable structure of learned computations in large models in PNAS, CVPR, NeurIPS, and SIGGRAPH.
+Prof. Bau is also coauthor of the textbook, Numerical Linear Algebra.</td>
   </tr>
 </table>